|Tk’wemi’ple7 (Councillor) Shelley Witzky

-Weytk, Shelley Witzky re7 skwest.
-Councillor (Tk’wemi’ple7) te Cstalnec.
+Wéytk, Shelley Witzky re7 skwest.
+Councillor (Tk’wemi’ple7) te Cstèlnec.
 My parents are Cecilia (nee Sampson) of Adams Lake and Hubert George of the Syilx Nation.
-My Grandparents are Henry and Ann Sampson of Adams Lake.
+My Grandparents are Henry and Ann Sampson of Sahhaltkum (Adams Lake).

-Shelley’s goal is to learn and understand what the future needs are of the Adams Lake community and to contribute her efforts in what way she can.
-She is also a strong believer in education, either post-secondary or in Trades.
+My goal is to learn and understand what the future needs are of the Adams Lake community and to contribute my efforts in what way I can.
+I am also a strong believer in education, either post-secondary, in Trades, or culture/language.

-Numerous Certificates: Career Counselling, Restorative Justice, Archival Practice, Two-week Outdoor Archaeological Field School (RISC), among others
+– Numerous Certificates: Career Counselling, Restorative Justice, Archival Practice, 2-week Outdoor Archaeological Field School (RISC), among others

-Facilitated five Open Houses and helped develop an Indigenous Tourism Strategy for the Shuswap Region, co-built a team who drafted a proposal to hire an Indigenous Tourism Coordinator to implement strategy (2018-2020).
+Facilitated five Open Houses within three Secwepemc local communities and helped develop an Indigenous Tourism Strategy for the Shuswap Region, co-built a team who drafted a proposal to hire an Indigenous Tourism Coordinator to implement strategy (2018-2022).

-Assisted Joint Council, Negotiator, and Technical Working Group to secure direct award contracts, and to develop employment and training opportunities within the Trans-Canada Hwy 1 expansion projects.
+Assisted Joint Council, Negotiator, and Technical Working Group secure direct award contracts, employment, and training opportunities within the Trans-Canada Highway 1 expansion projects.

-Developed a Youth Employment Pilot Program that successfully employed and/or trained over two hundred Youth-at-Risk in the Okanagan; a significant government grant was awarded to implement program at five satellite offices.
+Developed a Youth Employment Pilot Program that successfully employed and/or trained over 200 Youth-at-Risk in the Okanagan; a significant government grant was awarded to implement program at five satellite offices.